-Twice cooked pork(回锅肉) is one of the most famous dishes of Sichuan cuisine.
+Twice cooked pork(回锅肉) or Double cooked pork belly is one of the most famous dishes of Sichuan cuisine.
 There is an interesting that if you do not eat twice cooked pork, then you have never been to Sichuan.

 The English name is literally translated from Chinese name 回锅肉.
 And the Chinese name comes from its cooking process: “回”means returning back so twice-cooked pork means that the pork should be cooked twice.
 Firstly pork is boiled in water with a little amount of salt to be nearly cooked, then use Doubanjiang(also known as broad bean paste), fermented black soy beans (Douchi), ginger, garlic and side ingredients to further stir-fry for flavoring.